-4.3.3 Handling Reads: Durability Check.
-We now discuss how CAD handles reads; We use Figure 3 to do so.
-When a read request for an item i arrives at a node, the node can immediately serve i from its memory if all updates to i are already durable (e.g., Figure 3, read of item a); otherwise, the node must take additional steps to make the data durable.
+4.3.3 Handling Reads: Durability Check

+When a read request for an item i arrives at a node, the node can immediately serve i from its memory if all updates to i are already durable (e.g., Figure 2, read of item a); otherwise, the node must take additional steps to make the data durable.
 As a result, the node first needs to be able to determine if all updates to i have been made durable or not.